Azure Synapse Link anchors Microsoft’s new big data analytics capabilities

 During its Build 2020 online developer conference this week, Microsoft announced a number of new and updated products targeting enterprises engaged in big data analytics.
 The newest product in the company’s portfolio is Azure Synapse Link, which enables data analytics on live operational data and will debut in the coming weeks alongside new Azure Synapse features in preview and Project Cortex.
-Microsoft will also soon launch autoscale-provisioned throughput for Azure Cosmos DB (which was previously called Autopilot) in general availability, where it’ll be joined by a small-footprint database engine for edge devices called Azure SQL Edge.
+Microsoft will also soon launch autoscale-provisioned throughput for Azure Cosmos DB (which was previously called Autopilot) in general availability, where it will be joined by a small-footprint database engine for edge devices called Azure SQL Edge.

 As of 2017, big data had been adopted by 53% of companies, according to a survey conducted by Dresner Advisory Services.
 The benefits can be substantial, with early adopters reporting 8% to 10% increases in profit and 10% reductions in overall costs.
 But it’s a challenge making big data standard practice; a majority of organizations peg inadequate know-how as the cause of implementation delays and failures.

-Microsoft’s tools portend to automate some of the most arduous big data processes while enabling customers to tailor parameters to various use cases.
+Microsoft’s tools aim to automate some of the most arduous big data processes while enabling customers to tailor parameters to various use cases.

 For instance, Project Cortex, which will become generally available this summer, leverages AI to automatically classify an organization’s content.
 It analyzes documents, conversations, meetings, and videos to identify domain experts as it populates a knowledge database, and it surfaces info through cards and pages embedded in Office apps, Outlook, and Microsoft Teams.
 Through developer APIs, managed metadata services (MMS) in Microsoft Graph, and new integration with Language Understanding service in Azure, Microsoft says the more than 75 organizations using Cortex in private preview (including Arla Foods and Siemens Healthineers) have delivered knowledge from millions of documents and videos.